pythonarcade/arcade/doc/example_code/example_summaries.rst

 Source: :ref:`procedural_caves_cellular`

-This example demonstrates the concept of procedural generation using cellular automata to create random cave levels in a game.
-The cellular automata algorithm iterates through a grid, updating cell states based on certain rules (birth and death limits) and their neighbors' states.
-By applying this algorithm multiple times, it generates intricate cave structures in the game environment, giving a natural and unpredictable appearance to the levels.
-The player can interact with the generated cave system, moving around and exploring the environment within the game.
+This example demonstrates the procedural generation of a random cave system using the Python Arcade library and cellular automata.
+The program initializes a 2D grid, populates it with "alive" cells based on a predetermined chance, and iteratively refines the grid using a cellular automaton, which applies rules for "birth" and "death" to various cells based on the number of neighbor cells.
+The refined grid is then converted into a set of sprites, with the "alive" cells constituting walls and obstacles.
+The player's avatar is randomly positioned on the map, and camera scrolling is employed to keep the player at the center of the viewport as they navigate the procedurally generated cave.

 pymunk_box_stacks.py
 --------------------